Bee-Chan/Astra-Supertars-Training/README.md

 # Astra-Supertars-Training
 Just a simple Astra Superstars Training Mode

-Thanks to Peon2, their whole work in other training was used here for the core structure and more.

 In order to use the training you will need the BizHawk emulator

 Once the game is open you will go to